 Once again, some kinds of headphones are more likely to break while you sleep than others.
 Generally, those issues only come up if you’re using wired headphones.
 All that tossing and turning won’t just make you dream of being garrotted — it may also cause the cord to snap.
 Since that would leave the wires exposed, you probably don’t want to risk it.

 As you might have noticed, many of the problems I’ve highlighted so far could be solved by simply choosing wireless headphones.
 However, even if you went wireless, you might regret sleeping with headphones on.
 Depending on their design, the experience may be less than comfortable and have incredibly painful consequences.

-Tips for Sleeping With Headphones On
+Helpful Tips for Safe Sleep With Headphones

 So far, I’ve focused on everything that could go wrong if you went to sleep with headphones on.
 But you may be interested to know that it doesn’t have to be like that!
 There are small adjustments you can make to avoid any discomfort and risk.

-1. Go Wireless
+1. Use Wireless Headphones